David A. Davenport

 A Groundbreaking Moment in My Career

-In 2013, I realized that significant changes were occurring in the Low Income Housing Tax Credit (“LIHTC”) or affordable housing industry and I set out to determine why.
+In 2013, I realized that significant changes were occurring in the Low Income Housing Tax Credit (“LIHTC”) or affordable housing industry, and I set out to determine why.
 As the industry has matured and changed over the years, there has been an increase in disputes that arise near the end of the 15-year Compliance Period.
+I purposefully shifted my practice to focus on representing real estate developers who are general or managing partners in the LIHTC industry, and I have a particular expertise in litigating partnership exit and “year-15” disputes.
 These specialized exit disputes involve extremely complicated transactions, new and existing parties, and parties whose objectives have changed since inception of the partnerships.
 Adding to these complex issues is the fact that this is still a relatively young industry insofar as partner disputes are concerned, thus there is very little specific case law to look to in order to resolve these disputes.

-Now, a significant amount of my practice concerns disputes in the LIHTC industry.
-I focus my representation on real estate developers who are general or managing partners in disputes involving business partnerships in the affordable housing industry, and I have a particular expertise in litigating partnership exit disputes.
-I have been on the forefront in litigating these matters since 2013, and in many cases helping to create that much-needed case law ourselves.
-The precedents we achieve on behalf of our clients are already working to frame future cases and negotiations, as well as inform future LIHTC partnership agreements, and we continue to uncover emerging controversies in this area.
+In the years since, I have been on the forefront representing clients in these matters, in many cases helping to actually create that much-needed case law.
+Throughout more than three dozen lawsuits and disputes affecting more than 100 LIHTC properties, the outcomes and precedents we achieved on behalf of our clients are already working to frame future cases and negotiations, as well as inform future LIHTC partnership agreements.
+Despite the multitude of existing issues surrounding year-15, we continue to uncover even more emerging controversies in this area.
 Some of the issues that have arisen in these Year-15 exit disputes include:

 - Disputes over Purchase Options, Put and Call Rights, and Rights of First Refusal